exoplatform/exo-documentation/docs/GettingStarted.rst

 |image161|

 You can access the content of the article either by clicking on its title or by clicking on "read more".
-The details of the article are available on the current page and display all the information that has been entered as well as publication date and user.
+The details of the article are available on the current page and display all the information, including the publication date and the author.

 |image162|